kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 Function ``simplefit()``
 -----------------------------

-For simple fit problems we provided a simple interface.
+For simple fit problems we provide a simple interface.
 It is a function which is used as follows:

 >>> p0 = (0,0)